-Any resources within the Project who will be completing or participating in Project work, may be included in the Project Schedule.
+Any Project resource who will be completing or participating in Project work should be included in the Project Schedule.
 The Project's best practice is to limit resources to eight per schedule task.
-A task may be broken into several tasks in cases where more than eight resources are needed.
+More than eight resources may be assigned to a task, or the A-task may be broken into several tasks in cases where more than eight resources are needed, with approval from the PMO and Project Director.
+Changes in resources for baselined tasks may be made using RADAR.
+Changes may be due to things such as team members leaving the Project or moving to a new position.
 Resources will be assigned to tasks through the development of the Project Schedule Deliverable and refined through RADAR and the approval of DEDs.